tomhealy1/project/README.md

 The stages are:

 1. Business Understanding
-                *In this case, we have been asked to provide analysis on the Iris Data Set
+    -In this case, we have been asked to provide analysis on the Iris Data Set
 2. Data Understanding
-                *This stage involves initial data collection,understanding data quality problems and  some first insights in to the data.
+    -This stage involves initial data collection,understanding data quality problems and  some first insights in to the data.
-                *What data do we have?
+    -What data do we have?
-                What are the summary details of the data Exploratory Data Analysis
+    -What are the summary details of the data -Exploratory Data Analysis
 3. Data Prep
-                Preparation of the dataset to construct the final data set Data Cleaning
+    -Preparation of the dataset to construct the final data set -Data Cleaning
 4. Modelling
-                Select modelling techniques and apply
+    -Select modelling techniques and apply
-                Prediction
+    -Prediction
 5. Evaluation
-                How to evaluate the the model.
+    -How to evaluate the the model.
-                How accurate is the model?
+    -How accurate is the model?